South Florida continues to combat increase in water main breaks

 Along with the planned upgrades, Miami-Dade staff said they are being proactive and working to avoid breaks before they happen.

-"We have an extensive leak detection program we put acoustical equipment through the pipes that evaluates the pipes," Messemer-Skold said.
+"We have an extensive leak detection program," Messemer-Skold said.
+"We put acoustical equipment through the pipes that evaluates the pipes."

 Once detected, crews are sent out to pinpoint a leak and make the necessary repairs before a break affects service.

-In August a sewage line break spilled wastewater into the under in Oleta State Park.
+In August, a sewage line break spilled wastewater into Oleta River State Park.

 Messemer-Skold said that pipe was already on the county's radar when it suddenly gave out.
 There were additional breaks in September on sewage lines along the William Lehman Causeway.